emilte/django-workshop/documentation/tasks/blog.md

 Create a model for `BlogPost`.
 Be creative, identify fields you find relevant to a blogpost.
 To get you started -- you should probably have a `title`, and maybe an `author`.

+Hint:
+Restart the server to create and apply migrations to the database whenever you make model changes.

 Bonus:
 You can create more models to achieve relations.